polpo/rp2040-psram/README.md

 ### Using in your code

 Include `psram_spi.h` in your file.
-See the documentation for this file for how to initialize and use this library.
+See the [documentation for this file](https://polpo.github.io/rp2040-psram/psram__spi_8h.html) for how to initialize and use this library.

+The following defines _MUST_ be defined:

+- `PSRAM_PIN_CS` - GPIO number of the chip select pin
+- `PSRAM_PIN_SCK` - GPIO number of the clock pin
+- `PSRAM_PIN_MOSI` - GPIO number of the MOSI pin
+- `PSRAM_PIN_MISO` - GPIO number of the MISO pin

+Optional define:

+- `PSRAM_MUTEX` - Define this to put PSRAM access behind a mutex.
+This must be used if the PSRAM is to be used by multiple cores.

 ## Projects that use rp2040-psram